-We’re entering a season of retro pulp nostalgia here at Crimeculture.
-Our three new series featuring crime writers, reviewers, critics and publishers will launch soon.
+We’ve entered a season of retro pulp nostalgia here at Crimeculture.
+Our three new series feature crime writers, reviewers, critics and publishers.
 If you’d like to take part, please drop us a line.

 My Misspent Youth